 |Camera site||Number of infringements issued|

-The road safety camera at the intersection Warrigal Road and Batesford Road, Chadstone recorded the most infringements.
-Compared to the same quarter last year (October - December 2016), speeding infringements issued at this site decreased 26 per cent.
-When compared to the previous quarter (July - September 2017), there was an increase in infringements issued of 67 per cent.
+The road safety camera at the intersection of Warrigal Road and Batesford Road, Chadstone recorded the most infringements.
+Compared to the same quarter last year, infringements issued for this road safety camera decreased by 18.5 per cent.
+When compared to the previous quarter, infringements issued decreased by 8.5 per cent.

 The top two cameras are both located in 40 km/h zones.